rayhong/model_interpretability/README.md

 ### BACKGROUND

 With the rapid increase in the deployment of machine learning (ML) in a wide range of application areas, we are witnessing increased concern about our capabilities to understand _how_ ML models work; shifting our focus on interacting with ML from a unidirectional focus on _model accuracy_ to a larger perspective that includes a strong focus on ML _model interpretability_.
 Despite this rapid expansion in model interpretability tools and formal and empirical definitions, our understanding of how interpretability is understood by and how it impacts the actual ML practitioners is still limited.
-We conducted empirical inquiry to bridge this gap.
+We conducted an empirical inquiry to bridge this gap.
 We conducted an empirical inquiry to bridge this gap.
 You can see our core findings in the following summary table:

 <img src="/img/board.png" class="inline"/>